vk927/MapReduce/README.md

 # MapReduce

+MapReduce allows automatic //zation and distribution of work so jobs run faster

 3 stages in map reduce

 1) mapper -- run on hdfs block ,each map runs on node where block is located